Beef Smoked, Chopped lysine-arginine content for herpes management

 What is the lysine-arginine ratio of Beef Smoked, Chopped?

-The lysine-arginine ratio of Beef Smoked, Chopped is 1.21.
-A ratio above 1 generally favors lysine.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Beef Smoked, Chopped is 1.21, calculated from 1667.86mg lysine and 1378.57mg arginine per 100g serving.
+A ratio above 1 means lysine is the dominant amino acid, which is generally favourable for herpes management.

 Top Pick